fyngyrz/soyacro/README.md

 You can produce output that is comprised more than just all-caps and/or numbers by using the second field, which is a replacement field.
-The only restriction is that there can be no commas in the replacement field.
+The only restrictions are that there can be no commas in the replacement field, and that there be no non-ASCII characters.
 So, for instance, this line in the `acrobase.txt` file...

 `TLDR,TL;DR:,Too Long, Didn't Read`